Dragon1 Icon for

 - Back Office

-The principle of the Office concept is: By separating concerns with regards to software applications in the front-office, mid-office, and back-office, the applications for these three domains can be integrated and focused much better on their task.
+The principle of the Office concept is: By separating concerns about software applications in the front, mid, and back office, the applications for these three domains can be integrated and focused much better on their task.

-Front-office applications are applications that deal with client data and often need to be updated much more frequently than back-office applications.
-So placing all these applications together makes it easier to integrate and deduplicate them.
+Front office applications deal with client data and must be updated more frequently than back office applications.
+So, placing all these applications together makes it easier to integrate and deduplicate them.

-This specific architectural diagram helps CxOs, managers, and architects to make decisions like deduplication of application modules, and replacing, merging, integrating, and phasing out applications.
-The result of this work is that the organization's application landscape will comply better with the enterprise strategy and the return on IT investments (how well you make use of the IT equipment you bought), will be higher.
+These specific diagrams help CxOs, managers, and architects make decisions like deduplicating application modules and replacing, merging, integrating, and phasing out applications.
+The result of this work is that the organization's application landscape will better align with its enterprise strategy, and the return on IT investments (i.e., the effectiveness of utilizing the purchased IT equipment) will be higher.

-So every organization benefits from creating these kinds of architectural diagrams and maintaining them on Dragon1.
+So every organization benefits from creating these kinds of architectural diagrams and maintaining them.

 Chatbot Architecture Diagram Example

-The next visualization is a logical-level architecture diagram, as it shows some elements of the Chatbot concept, and the coherence between these elements is made very clear.
+The next visualization is an architecture diagram that shows some elements of the Chatbot concept, making the coherence between these elements very clear.

-Example Logical Level Architecture Diagram of a Chatbot.
+Example Logical Level Architectural Diagram of a Chatbot.

 This diagram does not show all elements of the Chatbot concept, but it focuses on the key elements described by the principle of the concept.